tuplo/numberfmt/readme.md

 ## Why

 JS provides powerful number formatting with the standard built-in object `Intl.NumberFormat`, but we find its API a little verbose and hard to grasp its full potential.
 We took inspiration from older libraries like numbro.js and numeral.js and built a string based pattern for interacting with `Intl.NumberFormat`.
+Tiny footprint, no dependencies, works on the browser or nodejs.

 ## Usage